siliconflow/onediff/README.md

 # OneDiff (OneFlow Diffusers)

-An OneFlow backend for diffusers.
+A drop-in acceleration lib for diffusers.
+(Or other Stable Diffusion Models)

-## OneDiff Community Version Performance
+## Performance of OneDiff Community Version

 Updated on Nov 6, 2023.